nehraa/Omnyxnet/Website/Pangea-Net-Website-Guide-v2.md

 The answer: It's not impossible.
 It's just not been done right.

 Most P2P systems were built before the technology matured.
-IPFS was revolutionary.
+Existing p2p systems were revolutionary.
 BitTorrent was pioneering.
 But they were built when phones were slow, when internet uploads were measured in kilobits, when we didn't have machine learning accelerators in our pockets.